-It’s the dog days of summer, when temperatures soar and we just want a relaxed afternoon resting in the shade.
-When you take your pup for a walk before heading to the pool, don’t forget that your pet’s health is critical in these extremely warm conditions.
+When it’s the dog days of summer, temperatures are rising and we all just want an afternoon resting in the shade, it’s important to keep your pet’s health in mind.

 - Hot pavement: Just as hot sand at the beach can burn our feet, your dog can be sensitive to hot pavement and it can even damage his or her paw pads.
 Inspect your dog’s paws after walks and take note if your pet appears to be limping.

 - Heatstroke: Dogs can suffer from heatstroke, too.
 Symptoms can include excessive panting, weakness or dizziness, pale gums, or excessive salivation.
 If you believe that your dog is suffering from heatstroke, work to cool them down (such as placing cold wet towels on them) and take your pet to the vet immediately.
 Remember that certain factors, such as obesity or old age, can increase your dog’s risk for heatstroke.
 Budget their time outdoors in the heat accordingly.

 - Dehydration: Exposure to excessive heat can also result in dehydration.
 Symptoms can include sunken eyes or a loss in appetite.
 If your pet is experiencing dehydration, take them to a vet, who can provide additional fluids and medical support.
 Make sure to always have clean water accessible and available to your dog, especially if they are spending time outside.